drmikehenry/install-linux/install-linux.md

   See <https://kb.mozillazine.org/Default_browser> for details.

-- UBUNTU Setup `x-www-browser` alternative to be Firefox:
+- MANUAL UBUNTU Setup `x-www-browser` alternative to be Firefox:

       sudo update-alternatives --config x-www-browser

-- To configure Firefox to be the default browser using the command line (which shouldn't be necessary if it was already done via the GUI, but it seems to be needed anyway in some cases):
+- MANUAL Configure Firefox to be the default browser using the command line.
+  (This shouldn't be necessary if it was already done via the GUI, but it seems to be needed anyway in some cases.):

       xdg-settings set default-web-browser firefox.desktop